DmitryEfimenko/ssr-with-i18n/article/part-2.md

 This brings us to the two issues we need to solve:

-1. Being able to determine the correct language to load in both the client and the server environments (instead of hard-coding the value to `en`).
+ISSUE 1.
+Being able to determine the correct language to load in both the client and the server environments (instead of hard-coding the value to `en`).

-2. Based on the environment, use the appropriate mechanism to load the JSON file containing translations.
+ISSUE 2.
+Based on the environment, use the appropriate mechanism to load the JSON file containing translations.

 Now that the issues are identified, let's examine different ways to solve these issues.

-*** The code up to this point is available [here](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2FDmitryEfimenko%2Fssr-with-i18n%2Ftree%2Fstep-3).

-## Evaluating Existing Options
+## 🤔 Evaluating Existing Options

 There are a few ways that we can make everything work.
-There is a closed issue in the ngx-translate repository related to enabling SSR - [issue #754](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fngx-translate%2Fcore%2Fissues%2F754).
-A few solutions to the issue can be found there.
+There is a closed issue in the ngx-translate repository related to enabling SSR - [issue #754](https://github.com/ngx-translate/core/issues/754).
+A few solutions to these issues can be found there.

-### Fix via HttpInterceptor
+### Existing Solution 1.
+Fix via HttpInterceptor

-One of the latest comments to the issue suggests using a solution found in the article "[Angular Universal: How to add multi language support?](https://medium.com/r/?url=https%3A%2F%2Fitnext.io%2Fangular-universal-how-to-add-multi-language-support-68d83f6dfc4d)" In the article, the author suggests fixing the issue using the `HttpInterceptor`, which patches the requests to the JSON files while on the server.
+One of the latest comments to the issue #754 suggests using a solution found in the article "[Angular Universal: How to add multi language support?](https://itnext.io/angular-universal-how-to-add-multi-language-support-68d83f6dfc4d)" to address the ISSUE 2.
+Unfortunately, ISSUE 1 is not addressed in the article.
+The author suggests a fix using the `HttpInterceptor`, which patches the requests to the JSON files while on the server.

 Even though the solution works, it feels a bit awkward to me to create an interceptor that will patch the path of the request.
 In addition, why should we be making an extra request (even though it's local) when we have access to the files through the file system?
 Let's see what other options are available.

-### Fix via Importing JSON Files Directly
+### Existing Solution 2.
+Fix via Importing JSON Files Directly

-A few recent comments on the same [issue #754](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fngx-translate%2Fcore%2Fissues%2F754) suggest importing the contents of JSON files straight into the file which defines our module.
+A few recent comments on the same [issue #754](https://github.com/ngx-translate/core/issues/754) suggest importing the contents of JSON files straight into the file which defines our module.
 Then we can check which environment we're running in and either use the default `TranslateHttpLoader` or a custom one, which uses the imported JSON.
+This approach suggests a way to handle ISSUE 2 by checking the environment where the code is running: `if (isPlatformBrowser(platform))`.
+We'll use a similar platform check later in the article.

 ```ts
 import { PLATFORM_ID } from "@angular/core";